Azusa-mikan/telegram-monitoring/README.md

 ## License

-This project is licensed under [CC-BY-NC 4.0](LICENSE), allowing non-commercial use; please credit the original author and source when redistributing.
+This project is licensed under [AGPL-3.0](LICENSE), allowing non-commercial use; please credit the original author and source when redistributing.

 ---